spider-gazelle/dns/README.md

 Non-blocking extendable DNS client for crystal lang.

-Supports UDP, HTTPS and mDNS queries
+With built in support for UDP, HTTPS and mDNS resolvers

 ## Installation